 Differences Between Serverless and Other Cloud Services

 One of the best ways to understand serverless architecture is by comparing it with other cloud service models such as IaaS, PaaS, and containers.
-IaaS is a model of cloud computing in which a service provider offers you a virtual machine that you can use to run your own software.
+IaaS is a model of cloud computing a service provider offers you a virtual machine that you can run your own software.
 You also have to manage the operating system and any other related software on the machine.
 PaaS is a model where you host your applications on a third-party platform and deploy them using containers.

 The service provider manages the underlying server infrastructure, including virtual machines and containers, while you manage your application code.
 Containers are software packages that contain both the application and its dependencies.
 When you use containers, you don’t have to worry about the underlying operating system and software dependencies.
 Serverless computing is different from all three of these models.
 With IaaS, you control everything about the underlying virtual machine.
 You don’t have control over the virtual machine with PaaS.
 And with containers, you have control over the application with no knowledge of the underlying operating system and dependencies.

 There are many reasons why you should use Java with serverless architecture.
 First and foremost, Java is both a language and a platform.
 In other words, it’s a language, a virtual machine, and a set of tools that can help you develop and deploy software.
 Java is one of the most used programming languages today.
 There are tons of developers who know and use it for different applications.
 This means that you can find people with the necessary skills to build just about anything with Java.
 It’s also a very scalable language.
 Java is one of the most scalable programming languages.
 In fact, many enterprises are already using Java for their cloud applications.
 For example, enterprises like Netflix, Paypal, and Capital One are currently making use of Java in their cloud systems.
 And they’ve even started using serverless architecture with Java.